mononobi/configs/linux/wayland/chrome.wayland.issues.md

 audio plays correctly.
 This is caused by a conflict between Chrome's GPU compositing and the AMD Wayland driver.

+## Important Note Before Continuing

+The above issue is almost certainly caused by enabling `Vulkan` flag, so just disable this flag and check if the issue is solved.
+Generally, it is much better not to modify any of the Chrome flags and just use the default setup.

+If disabling the `Vulkan` flag did not solve the issue, continue reading.

+## The Solution (GPU Decoding + CPU Compositing)

 This guide uses `dpkg-divert` to permanently inject the `--disable-gpu-compositing` flag into all Chrome instances on Ubuntu.
 This fix survives `apt` updates and applies to all Web Apps (Netflix, YouTube, etc.) and system shortcuts.